surifirstpin/biplus_documentation/Docs_1/visualisationtypes_settings.md

 - **Name** specify a reference name, for specific information on y-axis.

- - **Type** specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.
+ - **Type** Specify  Linear, Polynomial, Exponential, Logarithmic, Average, Median, Minimum, Maximum, Deviation, Variance, Custom Line, Custom Area on Y-axis.

  -  **From & to** specify the reference line for specific range of measure values.